AhmetSulu/Jwt/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or support, please email (ahmet.sulu1993@gmail.com)
+For any questions or support, please email ahmet.sulu1993@gmail.com